Actinidia, kiwi tree: planting, pruning, harvesting

 -In July, when fruits are barely larger than a cherry:

-Remove undersized fruits to keep only 4 fruits per cluster.
+Remove fruits that are too small, keeping only 4 fruits per cluster.

-Pinch new shoots at 4 leaves after the last fruit.
+Pinch new shoots back to 4 leaves after the last fruit.

--In August: retrim branches pruned in July leaving only 2 leaves on the new growth.
+-In August: prune back branches pruned in July, leaving only 2 leaves on the new growth.

-- Every 3 or 4 years, cut to 3 cm from the main branch the shoots that have lost vigour
+1. Every 3 or 4 years, cut back shoots that have lost vigour to 3 cm from the scaffold branch

-- On mature specimens, after 10 years of cultivation, cut old wood back to its base above a shoot
+2. On mature specimens, after 10 years of cultivation, cut old wood at the base above a shoot

-→ Find all our tips: “Pruning kiwi: when and how to prune an actinidia?” and “how to train kiwi“.
+→ Find all our advice: “Kiwi pruning: when and how to prune an Actinidia?” and “train a kiwi vine“.

 Actinidia arguta in autumn

-When and how to harvest kiwis and kiwiberries?
+When and how to harvest kiwis and kiwaï?

-Once your kiwis are planted, remember that you will need to wait about 4 to 5 years before you can harvest fruit for the first time.
+Once your kiwis are planted, remember that you will need to wait about 4 to 5 years before being able to harvest fruit for the first time.

-Depending on variety, harvest of kiwis takes place between September and December, up until the first frosts.
-Pick them in dry weather.
+Depending on variety, kiwi harvest takes place between September and December, up until first frosts.
+Harvest them in dry weather.
 You can pick them while still green because they continue to ripen after harvest.
-Harvest of Kiwaï takes place from late September through October.
+Harvest of Kiwaï takes place from late September and during October.

-A young kiwi plant will produce around 10 kg, then up to 30 to 50 kg of fruit per year after 10 or 12 years of cultivation.
+A young kiwi plant will produce about 10 kg, then up to 30 to 50 kg of fruit per year after 10 or 12 years of cultivation.

 How to store kiwis?

-These “plant mice” will keep only a few days at room temperature or in the fridge for about fifteen days after harvest.
-They can also be stored in cool conditions for several months between 2 and 5 °C in a well-ventilated, dry cellar or larder or possibly frozen.
+These “plant mice” will only keep for a few days at room temperature or, in the fridge, for around fifteen days after harvest.
+They can also be stored in cool conditions for several months between 2 and 5 °C in a cool, airy cellar or larder free from damp or possibly frozen.

-If you want to speed up their ripening, place kiwis near apples or bananas.
+To speed up ripening, place kiwis near apples or bananas.

 Benefits and uses of kiwi

-Low in calories (47 kcal per 100 g), kiwi is eaten fresh, with a spoon straight from a halved fruit or peeled.
-Good for your health, this fruit is packed with vitamins, notably C (more than oranges!) and E; it is also rich in fibre and trace elements.
-Its black seeds contain omega-3.
-Kiwiberry is sweeter than regular kiwi and also richer in calcium and vitamin C.
+Low in calories (47 kcal per 100 g), kiwi is best enjoyed fresh, with a spoon, simply halved or peeled.
+Good for your health, this fruit is a concentrate of vitamins, notably vitamin C (more than oranges!) and vitamin E, and it is also rich in fibre and trace elements.
+Its black seeds contain omega-3s.
+Kiwaï is sweeter than regular kiwi and also richer in calcium and vitamin C.

 It is a fruit with antioxidant properties, protective against cardiovascular disease.

-Once peeled, tangy, sweet flesh enhances the flavour of desserts such as fresh fruit salads and lends itself to making jams, compotes, tarts, and sweet-and-savoury dishes.
+Once peeled, its tangy, sweet flesh enhances the flavour of desserts such as fresh fruit salads and lends itself to making jams, compotes, tarts and sweet-and-savoury dishes.

-Cultivated in good conditions, Actinidia is hardy and not very susceptible to diseases and parasitic pests.
-Rarely diseased, it can nonetheless be vulnerable to bacterial necrosis (pseudomonas syringae and viridiflava) if the soil is too wet: ensure good soil drainage, avoid wetting the foliage, remove affected parts, make clean, neat pruning cuts, and use horsetail decoctions.
+Grown in good conditions, Actinidia is hardy and not very susceptible to disease or parasitic attack.
+Rarely diseased, it can nevertheless be susceptible to bacterial necrosis (pseudomonas syringae and viridiflava) if soil is too wet: ensure good soil drainage, avoid wetting leaves, remove affected parts, carry out clean, sharp pruning, use horsetail decoctions.

-If the soil is too calcareous, chlorosis may occur, causing the foliage to yellow.
+If soil is too calcareous, chlorosis may appear, causing leaves to yellow.

-Red spider mites also cause yellowing of leaves, then their drying out and dropping off.
-They prefer warm, dry conditions: don’t hesitate to mist the foliage to eliminate them.
+Red spider mites also cause leaves to yellow, then dry out and fall.
+They thrive in warm, dry conditions: do not hesitate to mist foliage to control them.

-Kiwi propagation is achieved either by propagation by cuttings or by layering.
-Grafting is very reliable but mainly intended for professionals.
+Kiwi propagation can be carried out either by propagation by cuttings or by layering.
+Grafting is very reliable but is a technique mainly for professionals.

 Propagation by cuttings

-- Take a semi-woody branch about 15 centimetres long from tip of current-year shoots
+• Take a semi-woody shoot about 15 cm long from the tip of the current year’s growth

-- Remove leaves from base of stem, leaving only two at tip
+• Remove leaves from the base of the stem, leaving only two at the tip

-- Plant cutting in a mixture of turf and sand
+• Place the cutting in a mix of turf and sand

-- Place cutting in enclosed, warm environment at 25 °C, maintaining humid atmosphere throughout winter
+• Keep the cutting enclosed and warm at 25 °C, maintaining a humid atmosphere throughout winter

 Discover more advice with How to propagate a kiwi?
 Our tips for success and Propagate your plants successfully